NFL hopefuls work out in front of scouts, coaches

 - Pulled in three catches for 75 yards and two touchdowns in a win against Air Force (Oct.
 17), the second multi-touchdown game of his career.

-- Retured two punts for touchdowns, and recorded a 24-yard touchdown reception in a win against Fresno State (Nov.
-28); a performance which earned him Mountain West Special Teams Player of the Week.
+- Returned two punts for touchdowns (75 and 61 yards) in the first half and added the go-ahead 24-yard touchdown via pass reception in the fourth quarter in a 34-31 win at Fresno State (Nov.
+28)...performance in final regular season game of career earned him Mountain West Special Teams Player of the Week.

 - Played in 12 games and started nine, missing the game at Boston College (Sept.
 27)...had 35 receptions for 540 yards and two touchdowns... also returned six punts for an average of 9.7 yards per return.